 CHanGE is part of a group of programs at the UW that focuses on climate change and its environmental, social, cultural, and other impacts, bringing the UW's considerable resources to bear on one of this century's grand challenges.
 In this group, CHanGE works to highlight the role of health and wellbeing in climate action and to facilitate climate resilience in the health sector.

 CHanGE is a large network with an administrative core that facilities and supports the group's activities and interactions.
-The administrative core includes the Director, Founding Director, 3 focus area faculty leads, and the Program Manager.
+The administrative core includes the Director, Founding Director, faculty leads, and the Program Manager.

 Director: Jeremy Hess, MD, MPH, FACEP

-A practicing emergency medicine physician trained in global environmental health, Dr. Hess is an associate professor in the Departments of Emergency Medicine, Environmental and Occupational Health Sciences, and Global Health.
+A practicing emergency medicine physician trained in global environmental health, Dr. Hess is a professor in the Departments of Emergency Medicine, Environmental and Occupational Health Sciences, and Global Health.
 He served as the Senior Medical Advisor to the Climate and Health Program at the CDC’s National Center for Environmental Health from 2006 to 2015.
 His research focuses on climate-sensitive health impacts and adaptation in the health sector.
 He has received funds from NASA, NIH, NOAA, NSF, the Wellcome Trust, and the Robert Wood Johnson Foundation, among others.
 He has had leading roles in several national and international assessments, including the US National Climate Assessment, the Intergovernmental Panel on Climate Change’s (IPCC’s) Special Report on Managing the Risks of Extreme Events and Disasters to Advance Climate Change Adaptation (IPCC SREX), and the upcoming IPCC Sixth Assessment Report.